IBM-Cloud/terraform-provider-ibm/website/docs/d/dns_custom_resolver_secondary_zones.html.markdown

 	- `description` - (String) Descriptive text of the secondary zone.
 	- `zone` - (String) The name of the zone.
 	- `enabled` - (String) Enable/Disable the secondary zone.
-	- `transfer_from` - (List) The addresses of DNS servers where the secondary zone data should be transferred from.
+	- `transfer_from` - (List) The addresses of DNS servers where the secondary zone data is transferred from.